 Jahna Berry is Mother Jones’ chief operating officer, based in San Francisco.
 Before joining Mother Jones, Jahna was head of content operations at Wired, where she played a key role in developing strategies that increased digital subscriptions, and opened Wired’s first permanent retail store.
 Earlier in her career, Jahna was Mother Jones’ director of product and managed the publication’s award-winning 2016 digital redesign.
 The project helped Mother Jones win the Magazine of the Year award from the American Society of Magazine Editors in 2017.
 Jahna has been a writer and editor at several publications, including the San Francisco Business Times, the Arizona Republic, the Contra Costa Times (now called the East Bay Times), and the San Francisco Recorder.
 Follow her @jahnaberry.

-Ari Berman is a senior reporter at Mother Jones, covering voting rights, and a reporting fellow at Type Media Center.
+Ari Berman is national voting rights correspondent at Mother Jones, covering voting rights, and a reporting fellow at Type Media Center.
 He’s the author of Give Us the Ballot: The Modern Struggle for Voting Rights in America and Herding Donkeys: The Fight to Rebuild the Democratic Party and Reshape American Politics.
 He won a 2017 Izzy Award for outstanding achievement in independent media.
 Follow him on Twitter @ariberman.

 Khary Brown is Mother Jones’ vice president of media sales, overseeing sales across all platforms from our San Francisco office.
 Khary started with Mother Jones as a publishing intern back in 2004.
 He has helped transition Mother Jones’ advertising offerings, which were once predominantly print-focused, to a roster driven by digital offerings like MoJo’s website, email lists, and podcasts, along with our award-winning magazine.